-- Rinse the fillet and dry it with a paper towel and lay it on a piece of parchment paper.
+- Rinse the fillet dry it with a paper towel and lay it on a piece of parchment paper.
 Remove any pin bones and set salmon aside.

 - Cover your cutting board with a layer of plastic wrap so it doesn’t stain from the beets.
-With a grater, grate the raw beets on the biggest holes on a box grater.
+With a grater, grate the raw beets in the biggest holes on a box grater.
 Gather up the grated beets in the plastic wrap and transfer them to a food processor.

 - Splash the gin across the flesh and the skin side of the salmon and make sure to smooth it all over the salmon.
 Place the salmon flesh side down, onto the the parchment paper.
 Spread half of the beet-salt mixture evenly over the salmon.
-Flip the salmon over, skin side down, on top of the beet mixture and pack the remaining beet-salt mixture across the flesh side of the salmon.
-Fold up the edged of the parchment paper toward the salmon and then fold the bottom side over the top.
+Flip the salmon over, skin side down, on top of the beet mixture, and pack the remaining beet-salt mixture across the flesh side of the salmon.
+Fold up the edge of the parchment paper toward the salmon and then fold the bottom side over the top.
 Wrap the entire salmon package in several layers of plastic wrap (must make sure it is sealed very).
-Lay the salmon on a rimmed baking sheet (make sure the baking sheaths at least 1/2-inch sides, as a lot of liquid will escape).
+Lay the salmon on a rimmed baking sheet (make sure the baking sheaths have at least 1/2-inch sides, as a lot of liquid will escape).
 Place another baking sheet on top and top the second sheet with any object or objects weighing a total of about 5 pounds.

 - Refrigerate the weighted baking sheets for 16-18 hours.
 After that time, flip the salmon over, then reweigh it and refrigerate for another 16-18 hours.
 Open the salmon package and brush away the excess beet-salt mixture, reserving the mixture in case you find you need to continue curing the salmon for a few more hours.